Back to top

 All University Travelers

-Out of an abundance of caution and care, the International Center office continues to operate virtually, and staff are happy to serve you in the following ways:
+Out of an abundance of caution and care, the International Center office continues to operate virtually, and our staff are happy to serve you in the following ways:

 - International Students and Scholars should contact email@example.com.

 - Study Abroad inquiries should be sent to firstname.lastname@example.org or specific study abroad advisors/coordinators.
+Students can also stop by our Peer Advising Drop-In Hours, which are listed on Study Abroad Advising.

 - Faculty and staff international travel inquiries should be sent to email@example.com.